-I am private online - I only give out private information if a trusted adult says it's okay.
+🕊 - I only give out private information if a trusted adult says it's okay.
 This might be my address, phone number, location or anything else that could identify me or my family and friends; if I turn on my location, I will remember to turn it off again.

-I am careful what I share and protect my online reputation - I know anything I do can be shared and might stay online forever (even on Snapchat or if I delete it).
+I am careful what I share do can be shared and might stay online forever (even on Snapchat or if I delete it).